Mold Removal Services

 Frequently, the two best senses in determining a mold problem are your eyes and nose.
-However, some of the most dangerous microbes often flourish in areas behind walls, under insulation, crawlspaces, attics, etc. Assessing a mold contamination through lab testing is a good idea and we recommend you use an environmental specialist or inspection form.
-Single Source utilizes new technologies for performing mold remediation such as Thermal imaging cameras, wall cavity scopes, dry-ice blasting, and ozone treatments to eliminate odor and bacteria.
+However, some of the most dangerous microbes often flourish in areas behind walls, under insulation, crawlspaces, attics, etc. Assessing a mold contamination through lab testing is a good idea and we recommend you use an environmental specialist.
+Single Source utilizes new technologies for performing mold remediation such as thermal imaging cameras, wall cavity scopes, dry-ice blasting, and ozone treatments to eliminate odor and bacteria.

 Proper disposition of the mold is determined by its location and the specific materials it has colonized.
 Removing the mold includes several options; wet washing, wire brushing, HEPA vacuuming to name a few.
 In some cases, complete removal of infected materials is mandatory (ie. drywall).
 Once cleaned an area may require the application of biocides, based on written industry protocol.